meersjo/munin-mysql/README.md

 The plugin documentation is contained in the plugin file as POD.
 View it with perldoc.

+The SchemaSize plugin performs a pretty heavy query on information_schema.tables.
+Careful when using this on a large environment.

 There is a blog post with some general information and screenshots at
 <http://oierud.name/bliki/ImprovedMuninGraphsForMySQL.html>